MrJadaml/mac-maker/readme.md

 Note that Xcode is one of the items included in the `mas` bundle.
 It has been isolated to its own *xcode-install* file as a convenience to allow for an optional install durring run time, due to its hell-ishly long install times ⏰.
-Also included in the *xcode-install* file is MacVim as it is dependent on the full Xcode library to be installed itself.

 After the Brew process is finished the *install.sh* script will begin to source the individual system modules to be installed.
 If you do not wish to have a particular module installed on your machine simply delete,